 EMA3D includes all modern features that one would expect in a state-of-the-art solver along with some that are unique to EMA3D.
 This includes the ability to model thin wires, thin gaps, and thin surfaces that are smaller than the computational mesh size.
 Frequency dependent and anisotropic EM parameters are allowed.
 Also, there are a variety of boundary conditions, sources, and variable mesh sizes available.
 EMA3D has a sophisticated air conductivity model that considers the plasma fluid nature of air in high electric fields.
 EMA3D can co-simulate with MHARNESS for a powerful method of determining cable coupling.

-The EMA framework includes a customized version of the CADfix package from ITI Trancendata that is capable of importing geometry from all major CAD formats.
+The EMA framework is capable of importing geometry from all major CAD formats.
 The analyst can add salient EM features, such as seams, and mesh the geometry for EM simulation.
+View a video demonstration of the software below.